neuroinformatics-unit/datashuttle/docs/source/pages/get_started/quick-validate-project.md

 in the project.
 By default, non-[NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html) folders (e.g. a folder called `my_stuff` in the `rawdata`) are allowed, and only folders starting with `sub-` or `ses-` prefix are checked.
-In `Strict Mode`, any folder not prefixed with `sub-`, `ses-` or a valid datatype will raise a validation issue.
+In `Strict Mode`, any folder with a name not prefixed with `sub-`, `ses-` or a valid datatype will raise a validation issue.

 :::